prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

 .. function:: pow(x, p) -> double

-    This is an alias for :func:`power`.
+    This is an alias for :func:`!power`.

 .. function:: power(x, p) -> double